 Where can I get my booster?

-Vaccine sites and clinics will be available.
+Vaccine sites are available.
 Click here to find one in your area.
 El Paso County Public Health Immunization Clinic is offering boosters; call 719-578-3199, option 5 to schedule.
 It's a good idea to bring your Vaccine Card to your appointment, but no other identification or insurance is required.
 Boosters, like all COVID-19 vaccines, are free.

 Is the booster safe?
 Is it needed?